akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 ..> end
 ```
 ## The mix tool
-Elixir uses the mix tool to create a default directory structure for our orojects
+Elixir uses the mix tool to create a default directory structure for our projects

 ```
 $ mix new test_project